jim60105/docker-stable-diffusion-webui/README.md

 ## 🔄 Migrate from existing settings

-1. Edit your existing `config.json` and modify all paths to be the relative path (not a path starting with / or C: for example)
+1. Edit your existing `config.json` and modify all paths to be the relative path (not a path starting with / or C:), for example:

     ```json
     {